A fuel pressure regulator is an integral part of a vehicle’s fuel system.

 Remove a spark plug and examine the end of it.
 If it is sooty, it could be a sign of a bad fuel pressure regulator.
 If you find a plug in this condition, check the rest of them.
 A sooty spark plug could just mean the engine is burning oil at that head.
 If you end up replacing your fuel pressure regulator, you might also want to replace your plugs.
-They could be fouled out from the bad fuel pressure regulator.
 You can try simply cleaning them and putting them back, but if your engine still runs poorly, get new ones.

 Engine Runs Rough